-12 All the victims had been brought to give testimonies in the Criminal Court of Bangkok ahead of the trial in accordance with a special measure in the Anti-Trafficking Act and the Criminal Procedure Code.
-The testimonies of all the victims are kept in deposition by the Court and will be retrieved to be used in the trial of the case later on.
+11 All the victims had been brought to give testimonies in the Criminal Court of Bangkok ahead of the trial in accordance with a special measure in the Anti-Trafficking Act and the Criminal Procedure Code.
+The testimonies of all the victims are kept in during deposition by the Court and will be retrieved to be used in the trial of the case later on.

-13 See Bangkok Post: http://202.172.225.42/news/local/223392/Taiwanese-arrested-over-surrogate-mums 14 The number is from the statistics, updated on 23 November 2011, of The Information and Planning Division, Department of Employment, Ministry of Labour.
+12 Bangkok Post (25 Feb.
+2010), http://202.172.225.42/news/local/223392/Taiwanese-arrested-over-surrogate-mums.